Great Turkish War: Staging the battle

 The relief army had to act quickly to save the city and so prevent another long siege.
-Despite the binational composition of the army and the short space of only six days, an effective leadership structure was established, centred on the King of Poland and his heavy cavalry (Polish Hussars).
+Despite the binational composition of the army and the short space of only six days, an effective leadership structure was established, centred on the Polish king and his Hussars.
 The Holy League settled the issues of payment by using all available funds from the government, loans from several wealthy bankers and noblemen and large sums of money from the Pope.
 Also, the Habsburgs and Poles agreed that the Polish government would pay for its own troops while still in Poland, but that they would be paid by the Emperor once they had crossed into Imperial territory.
 However, the Emperor had to recognise Sobieski's claim to first rights of plunder of the enemy camp in the event of a victory.

 Kara Mustafa Pasha was less effective at ensuring his forces' motivation and loyalty, and preparing for the expected relief-army attack.
-He had entrusted defence of the rear to the Khan of Crimea and his cavalry force, which numbered about 30–40,000.
+He had entrusted defence of the rear to the Khan of Crimea and his light cavalry force, which numbered about 30,000–40,000.
 There is doubt as to how far the Tatars participated in the final battle before Vienna.
 The Ottomans could not rely on their Wallachian and Moldavian allies.
 George Ducas, Prince of Moldavia, was captured, while Șerban Cantacuzino's forces joined the retreat after Sobieski's cavalry charge.

 The confederated troops signalled their arrival on the Kahlenberg above Vienna with bonfires.
 Before the battle a Mass was celebrated for the King of Poland and his nobles.

 Battle

-At around 6:00 pm, the Polish king ordered the cavalry to attack in four groups, three Polish and one from the Holy Roman Empire.
+Around 6:00 pm, the Polish king ordered the cavalry to attack in four groups, three Polish and one from the Holy Roman Empire.
 Eighteen thousand horsemen charged down the hills, the largest cavalry charge in history.
 Sobieski led the charge at the head of 3,000 Polish heavy lancers, the famed "Winged Hussars".
-The Lipka Tatars who fought on the Polish side wore a sprig of straw in their helmets to distinguish themselves from the Tatars fighting on the Ottoman side.
+The Lipka Tatars, who fought on the Polish side, wore a sprig of straw in their helmets to distinguish themselves from the Tatars fighting on the Ottoman side.
 The charge easily broke the lines of the Ottomans, who were exhausted and demoralised and soon started to flee the battlefield.
 The cavalry headed straight for the Ottoman camps and Kara Mustafa's headquarters, while the remaining Viennese garrison sallied out of its defences to join in the assault.

 The Ottoman troops were tired and dispirited following the failure of both the attempt at sapping and the assault on the city and the advance of the Holy League infantry on the Turkenschanz.
 The cavalry charge was one last deadly blow.
 Less than three hours after the cavalry attack, the Christian forces had won the battle and saved Vienna.
 The first Christian officer who entered Vienna was Margrave Ludwig of Baden, at the head of his dragoons.